 - Disused radiators and plumbing materials

 - Bagged materials such as black bagged excess waste

 - Bricks, slabs, builder's rubble

 - DIY and demolition debris

 - Gas cylinders

-Some materials not accepted as part of the bulky uplift service can be taken to
+Some materials not accepted as part of the bulky uplift service can be taken to our recycling centres.

 Frequently asked questions